 Workers’ Compensation and Rehabilitation and Other Legislation Amendment Act 2024

-The Workers’ Compensation and Rehabilitation and Other Legislation Amendment Act 2024, implements legislative changes from the 2023 Review of the operation of the Queensland workers’ compensation scheme, as well as the Decision Impact Analysis for workers’ compensation entitlements in the gig economy and the taxi and limousine industry in Queensland.
+The Workers’ Compensation and Rehabilitation and Other Legislation Amendment Act 2024 (the Act), implements legislative recommendations from the 2023 Review of the operation of the Queensland workers’ compensation scheme and the Decision Impact Analysis for workers’ compensation entitlements in the gig economy and the taxi and limousine industry in Queensland.

 The changes aim to improve the process for injured workers, improve rehabilitation and return to work outcomes and address emerging scheme trends like the growth of psychological injury claims.